Loer Lab People Teaching Research Protocols Images Links Contact

 Jalen Paulos

 Jalen Paulos '18 joined the lab in Fall 2017, and studied the role of Wnt signaling genes in the specification of male-specific serotonergic neurons found in the central body.
 He took both Animal Development (Bio 376) and Techniques in Molecular Biology (Bio/Chem 330) prior to joining the lab where he did similar work, and made DNA constructs to used to block gene function by RNA interference.
-H also served as a lab assistant for the following year's Bio 376 class.
+He also served as a lab assistant for the following year's Bio 376 class.

 image pending